Trek & 4x4 Tour 7 Days

 The largest national park in Morocco and the only one in the Sahara Desert.
 Established to protect the biodiversity, flora and fauna across 123,000 ha of south-eastern Morocco, and in particular to preserve the temporary wetlands of Lake Iriqui, at the heart of the desert (which support grazing of animals and migratory birds).

-The trek package includes:
+The Sahara desert trek and tour includes:

 - 4×4 vehicle with driver-guide for 7 days;